 The purpose of the ACEP/AFSP Innovation in Suicide Prevention Award is to recognize promising and innovative acute care (eg, emergency department, EMS, etc.) activities in the area of suicide prevention, that improve patient outcomes and improve lives of patients and/or providers.
 Our goal is to highlight new and exciting ways that acute care providers across the U.S. are making a difference in suicide prevention.
 We plan to recognize the most novel, sustainable, and scalable solutions, and share those solutions with the broader acute care and suicide prevention communities.

-The nomination process is extended to Nov.
-1, 2022.
-The selection committee will meet to review the nominations and select an award winner in the fall of 2021.
+The nomination process is open.
+The deadline to submit a nomination is June 30, 2022.
+The selection committee will meet to review the nominations and select an award winner in the fall of 2022.
 The selection committee expects to award one winner for the 2022 year.

 Those who received the ACEP/AFSP Innovation in Suicide Prevention Award in a previous year are not eligible to receive the Award a second time.